varvet/godmin/README.md

 ```

 ### Batch action authorization
 Batch actions must be authorized in your policy if you are using Godmin's built in authorization functionality.
-The policy method is called with the list of all records to be processed.
+The policy method is called with the relation containing all records to be processed.

 ```ruby
 class ArticlePolicy < Godmin::Authorization::Policy